castorfou/guillaume_blog_old/_posts/2021-04-06-git avec proxy socks.md

 ---
-title: "Git - using SOCKS5 proxy"
+title: "using SOCKS5 proxy - with git, apt, pip, ..."
 description: to connect to github behind local firewall
 toc: true
 comments: true